Mireon/slide-panels/README.md

 }
 ```

-And add this factory to the "SlidePanels" instance
+And add it to the "SlidePanels" instance.

 ```php
 <?php